 Mushroom Spinach Pasta

-Cook pasta according to directions.
-Drain and drizzle with 1 tablespoon of olive oil.
+Bring 2 quarts of water to a boil.
+Add salt and pasta.
+Cook according to package directions.
+Then drain and toss with 1 tablespoon olive oil.

-Heat 2 tablespoons olive oil in a pan over medium low heat.
-Add onion, salt, and pepper.
-Stir to coat onions evenly with oil and spices.
+Heat remaining 1 tablespoon olive oil in a pan over medium low heat.
+Add onion, salt and pepper to taste.
+Stir to coat onions evenly.
 Cook about 5 minutes until translucent and fragrant.

-Stir in garlic and mushrooms, stirring constantly for 2 to 3 minutes.
+Stir in garlic and mushrooms, and let cook 2 to 3 minutes.
 When mushrooms have lightly browned, add in spinach and crushed red pepper.
 Cook until spinach has wilted, about 5 minutes.

-Combine vegetables with pasta and serve with a generous amount of grated parmesan and a sprinkle of parsley.
+Combine vegetables with pasta and serve with a sprinkle of parsley and nutritional yeast.